DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/Levels Rework.md

 - etc.

 ## From Now On, Each Level is Going to Be Split up into Multiple Scenes

+For the sake of keeping things clear, we're gonna call these smaller split-up scenes *sub-scenes*.
+Don't worry, they behave *exactly* like any regular scene in Unity.

 ### Why Do This?
 - This is high key how you're supposed to handle large and complex levels.
-- A large level can be broken up into smaller, more manageable scenes.
+- A large level can be broken up into smaller, more manageable sub-scenes.
 This makes performance in the editor itself better and allows for collaboration between level designers.
 This also allows for proper asynchronous level loading
 - Unity can have multiple scenes open at once in the editor.
 	- <https://youtu.be/6-0zD9Xyu5c?si=VFMHtA06wN21DsHn&t=583>
-- We can bake lights / occlusion culling for the entire level all at once, and the new lights / occlusion culling will show up in the individual scenes!
+- We can bake lights / occlusion culling for the entire level all at once, and the new lights / occlusion culling will show up in the individual sub-scenes!
 	- No more baking lights in someone's prefab level AND the apartment level!

 ## How Do We Do This?